tchajed/sys-verif-fa25/docs/assignments/setup.md

 ::: details Creating a private GitHub repo for your work

-If you already accidentally forked the repo, don't panic, you should be able to delete and re-create it.

 Create a new private repo called sys-verif-fa24-proofs (without any content).
 (As a student, you can get unlimited private repos with the [student pack](https://education.github.com/pack/join).)
 Follow these instructions to set it up (fill in your username in the first step):

 ```bash